nhsuk/nhsuk-prototype-kit-version-one/docs/guides/server-side-logic.md

 other advanced features.
 If you do not need that, you can omit the parameter.

 ## Setting the page title
-If you provide a `title` variable to a template, UPP will automatically use it to set the page's title in the browser.
+If you provide a `title` variable to a template, the Prototype Kit will automatically use it to set the page's title in the browser.
 For example,

 ```js